Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Home Away from Home – Jucy RV

 My transportation and accommodation on this road trip was a Jucy RV, which, as I mentioned, is a converted minivan.
 It sleeps 4, with 2 in the van and 2 in the popup penthouse.
 In the back hatch, it has a stove, refrigerator, and sink.
 It comes with pots and pans, silverware, and dishes.
 For an additional $25 a trip, you can rent bedding.
 You can rent camp chairs for $20 for the whole trip.
-A lot of their customers are coming in from Europe, Australia, or New Zealand, where Jucy is better known.
-The idea is that you can fly in and pick up your van fully equipped.

 See this video for details:

-If you are willing to drive something larger and need more space then check out some advice for renting a motorhome in California.
+If you are willing to drive something larger and need more space, then check out some advice for renting a motorhome in California.

 Conclusion